 Cancer experts say the increase in diagnoses is not the result of increased testing.
 Instead, research points to a complex range of health and social factors.

 According to Dr. Maguire, several other theories are being examined.
 “Some researchers hypothesize that infections may be a factor,” she said.
-“For instance, we know that hepatitis B can cause liver cancer, and a bacteria known as H. pylori can cause gastric cancers.”
+“For instance, we know that hepatitis B can cause liver cancer, human papillomavirus (HPV) can cause cervical cancer and cancers of the head and neck, and a bacteria known as H. pylori can cause gastric cancers.”

 One of the most interesting possibilities has to do with changes to microorganisms that live in the stomach, intestines and colon.

-“We know there might be something within the microbiome of the gut that could be playing a role in early onset cancers by turning genes on and off,” she said.
+“We believe there might be something within the microbiome of the gut that could be playing a role in early onset cancers.
+This is potentially driven by diets with increased consumption of processed foods,” she said.

 What can be done to address early onset cancers?
 Experts say timely screening is essential.

-“The U.S. Preventive Services Task Force has made two huge changes in cancer screening guidelines,” Dr. Maguire said.
-“They used to recommend that adults start screening for colorectal cancer at age 50.
+“The U.S. Preventive Services Task Force has made two major changes in cancer screening guidelines,” Dr. Maguire said.
+“In the past, the task force recommended that adults start screening for colorectal cancer at age 50.
 Now the recommendation is age 45.
-And for breast cancer, the task force previously recommended that average-risk women begin screening at age 50 — now they are saying age 40.”
+And for breast cancer, the task force previously recommended that average-risk women begin screening at age 50 — now, they advise that screening be offered beginning at age 40.”

 Screening should begin even earlier for individuals with a known genetic mutation that raises their cancer risk.